UNIT 6: ECONOMIC INTEGRATION

 and use of the same currency is adapted thus have the monetary unions,

-harmonization of the social services like education, health etc. increase the
+harmonization of the social services like education, health etc. increase thelevel of political identity and formation of political federation.

-6.4: Advantages and disadvantages of economic
+6.4: Advantages and disadvantages of economicintegration

 Activity 6.4

-Make research and discuss the view that Rwanda’s joining
+Make research and discuss the view that Rwanda’s joiningof the EAC has brought more benefits than costs.

 6.4.1.
 Advantages of economic integration.